mrasus16112/pipescript/GUIDE.md

 ## Cells and Statements

 PipeScript is an esoteric programming language that only makes sense after smoking a joint.
-It transpiles to either TypeScript to JavaScript, and it is meant to be as hard to remember to use as possible.
+It is meant to be as hard (to remember) to use as possible.

-In PipeScript, you store data within a tape of cells, just like in Brainf\*ck (and in most esolangs :toll:).
-Each cell can hold a signed 64-bit integer.
+In PipeScript, you store data within a tape of cells, just like in Brainf\*ck (and in some other esolangs :toll:).
+Each cell can hold an integer, specifically the JS BigInt type.
 You access cells with the cell operator.
 For example, `cell(1)` references the first cell.
 Indexed from 1 because yes.

-As with many practical languages, and some esoteric languages, comments are permitted in source code in order to explain or clarify things.
+As with all practical languages, and some esolangs, comments are permitted in source code in order to explain or clarify things.
 In PipeScript you use the # # construct to create a comment.
 Comments are treated like whitespace, ignored by the parser.

 ## Numbers and Names